By: Shelby McCullough| Published: August 15, 2022

 How Close Can a Tree Be to a Power Line?

 You should never plant a tree directly under power lines, but you can plant some trees closer to power lines than others.
 Trees should sit no closer than fifteen feet to utility cables.
 Depending on your tree’s height at full maturity, you may have to plant it even further away.

 How Far To Plant Your Tree From Power Lines

 - If your tree will reach twenty to forty-five feet in height, it should sit fifteen to thirty-five feet from utility lines.

 - If your tree reaches a mature height of more than forty-five feet, plant it at least fifty feet away from utility lines.

 McCullough Tree Service Cares About Your Safety

 Remember that even getting close to a tree touching power lines is dangerous.
-McCullough Tree Service in Longwood, FL, will work with the utility company in your area to safely remove intact or fallen branches from your power lines.
+Our team of certified arborists is dedicated to maintaining the health and beauty of your trees, ensuring your landscape remains safe and attractive.
+Trust us to bring top-notch tree care solutions to your doorstep.
 Click the link to learn how to remove a tree that’s too close to your house, and contact us at 407-734-5854 for any questions.